 The midwife group at AMITA Health Saints Mary & Elizabeth Medical Center are part of the AMITA Health Medical Group.
 They have a portable tub that they can set up for qualifying mothers who want the option of a waterbirth, in addition to a permanent tub in one room that is used solely for water immersion in labor.

 Both birthing suites in the birth center are equipped with permanent in-room hydrotheraphy tubs.

 The Northwestern Medicine Prentice Women’s Hospital offers the option of waterbirth for qualifying mothers.
 There are two portable tubs which can be set up in any of four rooms equipped to handle them.
 The tub rooms and tubs are available on a first-come, first-served basis.

 - The Birth Center at PCC (Berwyn)

-The PCC midwives offer waterbirth for families delivering at the birth center, which is the only freestanding birth center in the Chicago area.
+The PCC midwives offer waterbirth for families delivering at the birth center.
 Both the birthing rooms have tubs.

 - West Suburban Alternative Birth Center (Oak Park)

 Two midwifery groups attend waterbirths in the alternative birthing center at West Suburban Medical Center, where all the birthing rooms have tubs.